-The Company also has shareholdings of 20% in Blue Power Limited, however the Company has never sat on the Board of Directors, nor any key operational committees and Management is not of the view they exercise any significant influence over this entity's activities.
+In the previous period, the Company also had shareholdings in excess of 20% in Blue Power Limited, however the Company has never nominated a director to sit on the Board of Directors, nor any key operational committees and Management is not of the view they exercise any significant influence over this entity's activities.
 This entity has therefore been accounted for as a financial investment.

-The Company elected the IAS 28 exemption from applying the equity method of accounting to measure its investments in associates and instead measure them at FVTPL in accordance with IFRS 9.
+The Company elected to utilise the IAS 28 exemption from applying the equity method of accounting to measure its investments in associates and instead measure them at FVTPL in accordance with IFRS 9.
 Management is of the view that fair value measurement provides more useful information for users of the financial statements.
 This election is consistent with the determination by Management that the Company is an entity of similar type to an investment entity defined in IFRS 10 as discussed above.